How to influence customers with store atmosphere

-"Retail personnel’s number, appearance and behaviour impacts consumer’s perception of a firm and therefore influences behaviour" Bohl
+"Retail personnel’s number, appearance and behaviour impacts consumer’s perception of a firm and therefore influences behaviour" P. Bohl (2012)

 Not only can customers demonstrate approach behaviour towards displays (as explained in part one), but staff can demonstrate approach behaviour towards customers.
 Executed correctly, this approach behaviour from staff can positively influence the levels of pleasure and arousal that consumers experience.

-"Stores with more sales personnel on the shop floor greeting customers were perceived as providing a higher service quality than stores with less staff"- Patrick Bohl
+"Stores with more sales personnel on the shop floor greeting customers were perceived as providing a higher service quality than stores with less staff"- P. Bohl (2012)

 Another human variable to consider is the presence of other customers.
 Many studies have shown that overcrowding can have a negative impact on store atmosphere, and therefore on customer experience.